sandialabs/Spitfire/spitfire_docs/source/introduction.rst

 - Build tabulated chemistry models for use in reacting flow simulation.
 - Design and rapidly prototype solvers and time integration techniques for general-purpose ordinary and partial differential equations.

-Spitfire utilizes a general abstraction of time integration appropriate for a range of integration techniques, nonlinear solvers, and linear solvers.
-Design of this solver stack is important to the efficient solution of reacting flow problems with complex chemistry.
-The exploration of solver algorithms and study of complex combustion chemistry were Spitfire's original purposes.

-Spitfire combines NumPy, SciPy, and Cython with an internal C++ code called Griffon to obtain the convenience and extensibility of Python with the performance of C/C++.
-Python drives abstract numerical algorithms at a high level while Griffon code and C/Fortran routines wrapped by NumPy and SciPy are used in performance critical code.
 Spitfire has been used by researchers at Sandia National Laboratories and the University of Utah for a number of applications:

 - construct adiabatic and nonadiabatic flamelet (tabulated chemistry) libraries for simulation of single- and multi-phase combustion